am225723/couplestherapy/replit.md

 - Private therapist notes (is_private_note=true) only visible to therapist
 - Public therapist comments (is_private_note=false) pushed via Realtime to client app
 - Voice memos: Partners can listen to each other's recordings; therapists see metadata only
+- Messages: No UPDATE access via RLS to prevent tampering; mark-as-read handled server-side only

 ## Application Features